vanessa-sbq/PFL-Proj-2/README.md

 ## Conclusions

+In conclusion, we managed to implement all of the requested features.
-After the development and testing of the game we found no more crashes however, there are still improvements that we should be able to do in the future.
-One of them is the implementation of a board that can have dynamic size.
-The other is optimizing the AI side of the game such that when a Computer is put against itself the game takes no longer than 2 minutes (Currently it can take more or less than 2 minutes).
+After the development and testing of the game we found no more issues.
+However, there are still opportunities for future improvements.
+One of them is the implementation of a dynamically sized board.
+The other is optimizing the bot side of the game such that when a Computer is put against itself the game takes no longer than 2 minutes (Currently it can take more or less than 2 minutes).

 ## Bibliography